asaxena2526/Plant-Pathology/README.md

 Objectives are to train a model using images of training dataset to
 1) Accurately classify a given image into different diseased category or a healthy leaf.
-2) Accurately distinguish between many diseases, sometimes more than one on a single leaf
+2) Accurately distinguish between many diseases, sometimes more than one on a single leaf.